LourensT/PDFtoEPUB/README.md

 Uses GPT to convert a scanned PDF to an epub.
 The main motivation is to be able to read books on an e-reader, and to be able to search and highlight text.
 This is called "OCR" (Optical Character Recognition), and it is a common problem in computer vision.
 The main challenge is that the text is not in a structured format, but rather in an image.

 Project is currently in a stage where I use it for myself.
-The API costs are pretty bad, like a $1 per hundred pages (October 2024).
+The API costs are pretty bad, like a $1 per hundred pages depending on image (November 2025).
-So should be negligible cheap in a year or two :)

 ## Approach
-Do OCR with GPT-4, with a bit of prompt engineering:
+Do OCR with GPT-5-mini, with a bit of prompt engineering:
 1. Page-by-page OCR (image to markdown)
     * pass along an object with context deduced from the previous pages.
 Specifically:
         * The book title